vfarcic/cncf-demo/manuscript/develop/devspace-kustomize.md

-# Develop With DevSpace And Kustomize
+# Develop The Application With DevSpace And Kustomize

 TODO: Intro